 Online payments are also a lot speedier than other types of payments.
-With cash deposits and bank transfers, your money could take from 48 hours to a week to reach your bank account.
+With cash deposits and bank transfers, your money could take anywhere between forty eight hours to a week to reach your bank account.
 With a payment processor like Pomelo Pay, you’ll get your money the next day.

 An online payment processor is more secure than taking payments over the phone or even cash.
 By using a tool like QR codes, every payment is tokenised and all customer data is encrypted.

-You’ll often find that your customers are more likely to trust you if you use a secure processor that accepts most types of payments - which will encourage them to complete the purchase.
+You’ll often find that your customers are more likely to trust you if you use a secure processor that accepts most types of payments - which encourages purchases.
 Online payments also make it easier to set limits, flag any suspicious activity and even allow customers to recall payments if necessary.

-With QR codes, you can take payments online and your customer won’t even need to come to the till to pay - you can print your code off in the shop and let customers pay from a distance.
+With QR codes, you can take payments online and your customer won’t even need to visit the till to pay - you can print your code off in the shop and let customers pay from a distance.